kempatkinson/bamazon/README.md

  Running "node bamazonSupervisor.js" will list a set of menu options:

-   * View Product Sales by Department
-   When a supervisor selects `View Product Sales by Department`, the app should display a summarized table in their terminal/bash window.
+   * When a supervisor selects `View Product Sales by Department`, the app should display a summarized table in their terminal/bash window.
 This table contains the department id's, department names, overhead costs, product sales, and total profits (the difference between overhead costs and product sales).

-   * Create New Department
-  This simply allows the manager to create a new department.
+   * When a supervisor selects `Create New Department`, this simply allows the manager to create a new department.

 ![Manager](./screenshots/Supervisor.png)